-- Learn to recognize the signs of heat stroke: Faster, heavier panting; excessive thirst and/or drooling with hanging strands of saliva; increased pulse/ heartbeat; barking, whining or signs of agitation; dark-colored gums or tongue; glassy eyes; elevated body temperature and staggering, weakness, collapse, seizures and/or unconsciousness.
+- Learn to recognize the signs of heat stroke: Faster, heavier panting; excessive thirst and/or drooling with hanging strands of saliva; whining or signs of agitation; decreased responsiveness; glassy eyes; increased pulse/ heartbeat; elevated body temperature and staggering, weakness, collapse, seizures and/or unconsciousness.

-If you think your pet will be challenged by warm temperatures at the parade, BPRD and Dr. Moles encourage you to leave your pet at home and possibly bring a stuffed animal instead.
+If you think your pet will be challenged by warm temperatures, BPRD and the Humane Society of Central Oregon encourage you to leave your pet at home.

-Pet Parade History & Fun Facts: Did you know?
+Pet Parade History & Fun Facts: Yesteryears & Today

 - The first mention of the Pet Parade was in the Bend Bulletin dated June 30, 1932.
 100 children competed for a first prize of $4, second prize of $2 and nine $1 prizes.
 It was part a three-day celebration which included the Water Pageant.

 - Doris Grubb won first place in the first Pet Parade with her cat riding in a baby stroller.
 In 2005, Doris, at age 77, returned to the Pet Parade again for Bend’s 100th year anniversary.